 Clogged drains are the most common home plumbing problem, and you can buy chemicals to clear them.
 But these products sometimes do more harm than good.
 They can actually erode cast-iron drainpipes.

-Better to hire a plumber to snake the drain (usually $75 to $150) and completely remove the chunk of hair or grease that’s plugging the line.
+Better to hire a plumber to snake the drain (costs $75 to $150) and completely remove the chunk of hair or grease that’s plugging the line.
 Or you can pick up a snake of your own, for around $20 at the hardware store, and try clearing the drain yourself.

 Prevent Future Clogging